4 Ways Coffee Improves Exercise

 1. Coffee Improves Exercise Through Increased Aerobic Capacity

-More specifically the study found, if you consume 3mg of caffeine for every 1kg of weight 1 hour before will increase your endurance performance and capacity.
+More specifically, the study found that if you consume 3mg of caffeine for every 1kg of weight 1 hour before will increase your endurance performance and capacity.
 If you consume 4mg of caffeine for every 1kg of weight one hour before exercise your workout will seem easier.2 We could all use a little help there, right?

 So how many milligrams of caffeine are in one cup of coffee?
 Well, approximately 90 milligrams of caffeine per 12oz cup of coffee.3 Considering most of us drink anywhere between 12 -16 ounces of coffee per day, that’s plenty of caffeine to help improve your workout with organic coffee.

 Whether it’s running, rowing, or biking, a higher aerobic capacity will be a great help in meeting new goals and feeling accomplished at the end of your workout.
 Improved Aerobic capacity is one way coffee improves exercise.

 2. Coffee Improves Exercise Through Faster Muscle Recovery

 We all know that feeling that comes the day after a workout.
 Every movement hurts, rolling out of bed and getting dressed takes way more effort than it should.
 Aches are felt in places that you didn’t even know could be sore.

 Studies have shown that having caffeine in your system during a workout can aid in muscle recovery.
 Why?
 Because Glycogen (the stuff that fuels your muscles) is rebuilt faster when you have caffeine in your system.
 In fact athletes who ingested caffeine with carbohydrates had 66% more glycogen in their muscles four hours after finishing an intense workout.4 By ingesting caffeine, you’re giving your muscles the fuel they need to recover faster.